abhijeet007rocks8/Dev-Scripts/Web Development/Speech Color Changer/readme.md

 # Speech Color Changer

+## Description
+- Speech recognition features enables it to recognise the voice and act as said.

 ## Features
 - Speak any one of the Color tha is being displayed and the color of the Screen will change.